 - Write a note and put it in your child’s retainer case.
-It can be fun for your child to read and acts as a reminder for them to put their retainer away.
+This could be a fun surprise for your child to find when they open the case.

 This article is intended to promote understanding of and knowledge about general oral health topics.
 It is not intended to be a substitute for professional advice, diagnosis or treatment.
 Always seek the advice of your dentist or other qualified healthcare provider with any questions you may have regarding a medical condition or treatment.